mdibaiee/Hawk/README.md

 Please read the Features section below and issues to make sure your issue is not already listed.

+Firefox OS 2.2 and up are supported.
+Sadly 2.0 and 1.3 miss a lot of ES6 functionalities as well as CSS3 features (flexbox, etc) which break our application.

 #Thanks to

 Sergio Muriel [@tfeserver](https://twitter.com/tfeserver) for testing application